gsiegwald/stashcloud/README.md

   stashcloud
 ```

-An automated script (run.sh) will be launched, it will asks for AWS region and email used for Let's Encrypt, and then everything else is handled automatically :
+An automated script (run.sh) will be launched, it will ask for AWS region and email used for Let's Encrypt, and then everything else is handled automatically :

 - Generates a unique S3 bucket name and persists it in `.stashcloud-state`
 - Detects your public IP automatically for SSH access